soumildatta/soumildatta/README.md

 ### Hello there 👋 I am [Soumil](https://www.soumildatta.com/)
 I am an undergraduate CS student and a research assistant at the [High Fidelity Virtual Environments Lab](https://john.cs.olemiss.edu/~jones/doku.php?id=start) at the University of Mississippi.
-I am curious about anything related to tech and music.
-I'm usually learning new things related to programming or messing around with my piano or guitar in my free time.
+I am curious about anything related to tech, photography, and music.
+I'm usually learning new things related to programming, messing around taking pics, or playing my piano and guitar in my free time.

-🌱 I’m currently learning  about operating systems and high performance computing
+🌱 I’m currently diving deeper into high performance computing
-🔭 Working on building a few iOS apps and learning more about Swift 🥅 One of my goals for 2021 is to build an app and publish it on the app store/play store
+🔭 Working on building a mobile apps and learning more about Swift and Kotlin
+🥅 One of my goals for 2021 is to build an app and publish it on the app store/play store
 ⚡ Fun fact: I play piano and guitar, and do photography in my free time!